Frequently Asked Questions

 EIT Health is looking for novel ideas to solve two challenges in the 2019 Call:

-15.Will EIT Health provide individual feedback to the projects presented?
+10.Will EIT Health provide individual feedback to the applications submitted / projects proposed?

 EIT Health is not obliged to provide formal feedback to any applicant on his/her application.

-16. When will the online interviews take place?
+11. When will the online interviews take place?

 13. How long will each interview take?